- Take the next step in your career with us

 Careers in Medicine

-University Hospital Geelong at Barwon Health is one of Victoria's major teaching hospitals and has a reputation for innovation in research and excellence in patient care.
+Barwon Health's University Hospital Geelong is one of Victoria's major teaching hospitals and has a reputation for innovation in research and excellence in patient care.
 Medical, surgical and specialist services offered are among the most comprehensive of any hospital in the state.

 Barwon Health runs a comprehensive prevocational training program for new medical graduates at the Intern, HMO2, HMO3 and lead-in training for many of the vocational training programs in most specialties, inclusive of a GP rural generalist pathway.

-There will be 43 intern positions at Barwon Health for 2021.
+There will be 45 intern positions at Barwon Health in 2022.
 Each intern will complete five rotations.